 What Cable Do I Need For 144Hz 1080p Resolution?

-If the better FPS is what you prefer then you’re likely looking at this option.
-Ideally, you’d want to use DisplayPort, but if your GPU is older, it’s possible that it doesn’t have a DisplayPort.
-This is a shame since even the older version of it (even 1.0) supported 144Hz at 1080p.
+If you prefer better FPS, then you’re likely looking at this section.
+Ideally, you should use DisplayPort, but if your GPU is older, it’s possible that it doesn’t have a DisplayPort.
+This is a shame because even its older versions (including 1.0) supported 144Hz at 1080p.

-The second best option is HDMI 2.0, but if you already don’t have access to a card with a DisplayPort, you likely don’t have 2.0 access either.
-Don’t be confused because it’s very possible that there is an HDMI port in graphics card, it’s just that it’s probably an HDMI 1.4 port, or even older.
+The second best option is HDMI 2.0, but if you don’t have access to a card with a DisplayPort, you probably don’t have 2.0 access either.
+Don’t be concerned because it’s possible that there is an HDMI port in the graphics card; it’s just probably an HDMI 1.4 port, or perhaps even older.

-It may sound like this is the last resort, but DVI is actually a pretty good option for 144Hz at 1080p.
-Its detractor is the fact that it doesn’t support audio, but you’re almost guaranteed to have a DVI port if you have neither DisplayPort nor HDMI 2.0.
+It might sound like this is the last resort, but DVI is actually a pretty good option for 144Hz at 1080p.
+Its downside is the fact that it doesn’t support audio, but you’re almost guaranteed to have a DVI port if you have neither DisplayPort nor HDMI 2.0.

 What Cable Do I Need For 144Hz 1440p Resolution?

-If you’re looking to get even more in the looks department and are not willing to sacrifice the frame rate, here are some excellent options for you.
+If you’re looking to get even more in the looks department and are unwilling to sacrifice the frame rate, here are some excellent options for you.

-Again, the best option is DisplayPort with versions from 1.2 and up supporting 1440p at 144Hz.
+Again, the best option is DisplayPort, with versions from 1.2 onwards supporting 1440p at 144Hz.

-Although technically possible with HDMI 2.0, the best HDMI option for this resolution and refresh rate is HDMI 2.1 and other options are essentially useless.
+Although this is technically possible with HDMI 2.0, the best HDMI option for this resolution and refresh rate is HDMI 2.1, and the other versions are essentially useless.